wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-workload-template-sql-alwayson.md

 ![](./media/virtual-machines-workload-template-sql-alwayson/five-server-sqlao.png)

-You can run the template with the Azure preview portal, Azure PowerShell, or the Azure CLI.
+You can run the template with the Azure Management Portal, Azure PowerShell, or the Azure CLI.

-## Azure preview portal
+## Azure Management Portal

-To deploy this workload using an Azure Resource Manager template and the Azure preview portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsql-server-2014-alwayson-dsc%2Fazuredeploy.json).
+To deploy this workload using an Azure Resource Manager template and the Azure Management Portal, click [here](https://manage.windowsazure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fsql-server-2014-alwayson-dsc%2Fazuredeploy.json).

 ![](./media/virtual-machines-workload-template-sql-alwayson/azure-portal-template.png)